aimeele97/mintclassics_modelcar_inventory_analysis/README.md

 ### Overview of Findings

-To optimzie warehouse and inventory mangement, we should **close the West Warehouse** due to its lowest sale volume, revenue, and current stock value among others, along with long shipping times (5 days)and it only has a single product line (vintage cars).
-While the South Warehouse holds slower-moving products and is less operationally efficient than the East and North, it offers flexible delivery times, stores more product lines (Trains, Ships, Trucks and Buses) than the West, and generates higher revenue.
-Focusing on the East and North Warehouses, which have high sales, profitability, and underutilized capacity, making them key assets for continued growth and improve operations.
+After conducting a thorough analysis of Mint Classics' warehouse operations, several key insights were identified to assist in optimizing the company’s warehouse and inventory management.
+Below are the highlights:

+- West Warehouse: This facility has the lowest sales volume and revenue, and it only stores a single product line (Vintage Cars).
+Shipping times are also notably slower (5 days), which could impact customer satisfaction.
+Additionally, its capacity utilization is only 50%, the lowest among all warehouses.

+- South Warehouse: While this warehouse has slower-moving products and lower operational efficiency compared to the East and North Warehouses, it stores multiple product lines (Trains, Ships, Trucks, and Buses), and its delivery times are more flexible.

+- East and North Warehouses: Both of these facilities are more profitable, with high sales and relatively underutilized capacity.
+These warehouses are key assets for the company's growth, and their operational efficiency presents an opportunity for further improvement.

   ![alt text](img/dashboard.png)